YijiaZhang1996/Machine-learning-for-finance/GroupProject/README.md

 ### Merchant Features

+Similar to the previous part, we also construct some new features to describe the behavior of the merchants.
+The characteristics are mainly divided into two aspects: merchants’ sales behavior and the handing out and usage of merchants' coupons.
+(1) For the merchant's sales behavior, we construct a variable that describes the merchant's total sales.
+(2) For the relevant situation of merchants' coupons, we construct new variables to describe the number of coupons handed out by the merchants, the distance between the users who use the coupons and the merchants, and the sales brought by the coupons.

-Taking advantage of the existing features, we built the following 9 new features about merchant behavior, as shown in the following table.
+With the existing features, we construct the following 9 new features about merchant behavior, as shown in the following table.

 | id|New Features| Explanations|
 | --------  | :-----:  | :----:  |